- Authors: Christopher and Dana VanDeCar (Owners and Founders of Optimally Organic)

 Completely removing plastic from your day-to-day life can be difficult, particularly in this day and age.
 Don’t feel like you have to drop/change absolutely everything at once.
 A lot of people can become overwhelmed, when they finally get a sense of just how much plastic they use from one day to the next.
 There are still a number of different things you can do:

-- Red Pine Needle Oil: Available not only as an oil, but in capsules, Red Pine Needle Oil from Optimally Organic comes packed with a number of exceptional benefits.
-Check out our blog post on the benefits of Red Pine Needle Oil for more information.
-Just remember that in terms of cleansing plastics from your body, which is absolutely vital for your health and wellbeing, red pine oil is the most effective thing on the planet!
-In fact, as far as we know, it is the ONLY SUPPLEMENT ON EARTH that effectively and safely cleanses the plastics that have built up in your body.
+- Optimally Organic Wild-Crafted Red Pine Needle Oil in Liquid 2oz bottle or easy to swallow Vegan Capsules.
+Just remember that in terms of cleansing plastics from your body, which is absolutely vital for your health and wellbeing, Our Wild-Crafted Red Pine Needle Oil (Pinus densiflora) is the most effective natural product for cleansing plastics from the body on the planet!
+In fact, as far as we know, it is the ONLY SUPPLEMENT ON EARTH that effectively and safely cleanses the plastics that have built up in your body over a lifetime.

 - Stay away from bottled water: This is one of the biggest suggestions we could make.
 Not only does buying bottled water often put money in the pockets of people who are actively destroying the planet, but the bottles themselves are creating a lot of different problems.
 It also seems likely that your bottled water contains BPAs.
 If you need to bring your water with you, opt for some stainless glass.
 These are durable, lightweight, and you can take them just about anywhere.